 Q: Where do you usually get inspiration and ideas?

 Magali Agnello: Music is one way I find inspiration.
 When I listen to music, an idea usually comes.
 Another thing is observing.
 Sometimes I see something but can’t use it as an idea in the moment.
 Other times, I look at something and think, “Okay, what can I do with this?”
 That generates an idea.

 Yesterday, I was on my computer just doing work.
 I saw, in that moment, a shelf from my desktop that looked like a big box.
-I saw it and thought I could do something with it.
 I walked in my bedroom while observing it.
 And then I thought, “This could be a picture about depression.”
-I had to think about the angle, which was a challenge.
-I had to put the camera on a tripod really, really high!
+I had to think about the angle, which was a challenge, and I had to put the camera on a tripod really, really high!
 I was happy with the result.